Pfc. Leon Foster Atha

 The Japanese on deck ran to the front of the ship.
 As the POWs watched, a torpedo passedin front of the bow of the ship.
 Moments later, the Japanese ran to the ship's stern and watched as a second torpedo passed behind the ship.
 There was a sudden jar and the ship stopped dead in the water.
 It had been hit by two torpedoes, amidships, in its third hold where there were no POWs.
 It is believed that the submarine that fired the torpedoes was the U.S.S Snook.

-As the Japanese abandoned ship, they cut the rope ladders into the ship's two holds, but since they had not tied down the hatch covers, some of the POWs, in the second hold, were able to climb out and reattached the rope ladders.
-They also dropped ropes down to the POWs in both holds.
+As the Japanese abandoned ship, they cut the rope ladders into the ship's two holds, but since they had not tied down the hatch covers, some of the POWs, in the first hold, were able to climb out and reattached the rope ladders.
+They climbed out dropped ropes down to the POWs in both holds.

 A group of 35 POWs swam to a nearby Japanese ship, but when the Japanese realized they were POWs, they pushed them away with poles and hit them with clubs.
 The Japanese destroyers in the convoy deliberately pulled away from the POWs as they attempted to reach them.